ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 ## How it works:

 Plug the remote device in to a raspberry or somehing else that will run the python script.
-And also your ae5900 mic plug and speaker output should be connected.
+Also your ae5900 mic plug and speaker output should be connected.
-Start mumble on your host / You might have to crossover Input and Output. run the python3 app.py browse your localhost:5000
+Start mumble on your host / you might have to crossover Input and Output.
+Run the python3 app.py
+Browse your localhost:5000.
-Pull down the setup part
+Pull down the setup part.
-Set your ae5900 to use the middlebutton of mic TYPE1 to MODE Set your ae5900 manually to CH1 and Mode PA
+Set your ae5900 to use the middlebutton of mic TYPE1 to MODE.
+Set your ae5900 manually, on radio to CH1 and Mode PA.
-Press the sync button in websetup menu for 3 sec
+Press the sync button in websetup menu for 3 sec.
 Now change, on web page, first the modulation as desired and then switch the chanels.
 Start mumble on your remote device and have fun.
 Had good Audio-feedbacks on some QSO's